-Due to construction characteristics a rotogravure product will stain easier from the back than an inlaid product that will almost always discolor face down.
+Due to construction characteristics, a rotogravure product will stain easier from the back than an inlaid product which almost always discolor face down.
 Few vinyl floor discoloration problems are due to a manufacturing defect.
-Most vinyl floor discoloration problems are either installation or consumer related and the wise installer will be aware of those that he can be held responsible for and take steps to prevent them.
-Likewise the dealer needs to be aware of potential problems so that the installation is properly inspected and bid and the consumer is warned of potential problems.
+Most vinyl floor discoloration problems are either installation or consumer related.

-- A high percentage of vinyl floor discoloration is seen as yellowing, possibly as much as 95% is external.
+- A high percentage of vinyl floor discoloration appears as yellowing, possibly as much as 95% is external related.

 - Retardant yellowing can occur in 2 -3 months in low areas.

-- Inks with dye will show through on face, pigments will not.
+- Transfer from inks or dye on the back will show through on face, pigments will not.

 - Mildew and mold does not have to be in both the embossed and raised section.

-- Sun tan lotions such as Paba and Oxy with sun blocker will discolor
+- Sun tan lotions such as Paba in sunscreens and Oxy with sun blocker will discolor

-- Long wave is preferred to short wave but either will work.
+- Long wave UV is preferred to short wave though both will work.

 - Tracking type asphalt tracking glows